Triumph, BMW, & Kawasaki Sales Spares & Repairs.

 Facts confirmed that statement: Motorcycles took part in sport competitions and, although they didn't win, they always place highly.

 The factory cared about the client.
 They had a spare parts stock and also replaced old bikes (with surcharge) with new.
 They also gave free lessons how to ride to all new happy owners of Lech.
 The factory was developing but couldn't survive the great world crisis.
 In 1932 the production was stopped.
 A couple tens of bikes were produced.

 A few words about the name 'Lech'.
 The legend says that before Poland was formed there were three men (brothers?): Lech, Czech and Rus.
 They met and decided to go their own ways.
 Rus went east, Czech went south and Lech saw a tree with white eagle and its nest and decided to stay there.
 Lech was first Pole, the city formed on that place was called Poznan ("poznac" = meet) and the white eagle is the polish national emblem.
 After one thousand years, near Poznan, comes first Polish bike: LECH.
 Isn't that fascinating?

 Article contributed by Marek Kowalski dwusuw at polbox dot com

 Some information from: 'Polskie motocykle 1918 - 1945' by Jan Tarczynski.

 Mon Jan 30 2012

 Seeking a photograph of 1929 Lech motorcycle (and sidecar?) as part of my research for a novel set in Poland between the wars.
 Any help gratefully received and will be fully acknowledged in the book.
 Many thanks, Gary Bryson

-If you have a query about Lech motorcycles, or wish to share your knowledge of these classic Polish machines, please contact us
+If you have a query or information about Lech motorcycles please contact us